(Originally posted at The Daily Sheeple)

 Just kidding, we are already there.
 We’ve been there for a while now.

-The CNBC headline asked, “Could you fall in love with this robot?” and the outlet also called her “hot,” but the real question should be, “Can you see how all of those nightmarish sci-fi movies on showbox are about to come true in our lifetimes?”… although I guess the latter would have been an awfully long headline.
+The CNBC headline asked, “Could you fall in love with this robot?” and the outlet also called her “hot,” but the real question should be, “Can you see how all of those nightmarish sci-fi showbox app movies are about to come true in our lifetimes?”… although I guess the latter would have been an awfully long headline.

 Meet Sophia, a lifelike robot (partially based on Audrey Hepburn (supposedly) with “realistic” facial expressions and cameras for eyes that “jokes” about destroying humans (at least, I think it was supposed to come off as a joke).